munificent/journal/asset/post/2011-03-19-pratt-parsers-expression-parsing-made-easy.md

 ```

 That relies on a tiny helper function to get the precedence of the current
-token or default if there's no infix parselet for it:
+token or a default value if there's no infix parselet for the token:

 ```java
 private int getPrecedence() {